Zarouhie Abdalian

 Zarouhie Abdalian (born 1982) is an American artist of Armenian descent, known for site-specific sculptures and installations.

-Biography
+Early life and education

 Zarouhie Abdalian was born and raised in New Orleans, Louisiana; and is of Armenian descent.
 Abdalian obtained a Bachelor of Arts from Tulane University in 2003, and graduated with a Master of Fine Arts from the California College of the Arts in 2010.

+Career

 Abdalian is particularly attentive to the ways in which historical processes are embedded in physical transformations of spaces.
 She is a 2012 recipient of the SECA Art Award.
 She was also a 2017–2018 Pollock-Krasner Foundation grantee.
+In 2020, she was awarded a Joan Mitchell Foundation grant.

 Work

 Abdalian's first solo exhibition in New York, at Clifton Benevento, presented a constellation of subtly altered found objects that echo the features of the gallery and of each other.

 Abdalian produces site-specific sculptural works and interventions.
 Prior to focusing on her site-specific work, Abdalian worked in printmaking and painting.
 She became more interested in working directly with the elements of space after a 2004 exhibition in a non-traditional venue.
 Her works respond directly to architectural and outdoor spaces, using sound, light, and other natural forces to create subtle experiences that are open to multiple interpretations.

 She had a 2013 show called "Zarouhie Abdalian / MATRIX 249" at the Berkeley Art Museum, with sculptures that are sensitive to the exhibition space.
 The sculptures were set up to use the out-of-the-way location of the gallery and aspects of the walls and space as part of the effect of the art.
 In 2013 she also installed a sound sculpture, "Occasional Music", in Frank H. Ogawa Plaza in Oakland, with brass bells that occasionally ring together out of sight.